xd009642/streamer-template/doc/02_audio_decoding.md

 # Audio Decoding

-In the last entry it was decided that the audio coming in would be PCM data with a specified sample rate, channel count and data type.
-This is quite helpful as we don't need to think about audio codecs and setting up decoders.
+In the last entry, it was decided that the audio coming in would be PCM data with a specified sample rate, channel count, and data type.
+This is quite helpful, as we don't need to think about audio codecs and setting up decoders.
-There is one thing we have to think of though, converting from the input sample rate to our models desired sample rate.
+There is one thing we have to think of though: converting from the input sample rate to our model's desired sample rate.

 Models typically only work on one sample rate.
 Rarely, you might see a model take in 2 and do some basic resampling logic at the input.
 But in these cases